$\bar\partial$ Sobolev-type inequality and an improved $L^2$-estimate of $\bar\partial$ on bounded strictly pseudoconvex domains: Introduction

 \section{Introduction}

-The following Poincar\'e Inequality is well known.
-Itself and its various modifications are of great interest in partial differential equations and isoperimetry theory (see e.g. \cite{Evans}, \cite{Gilbarg} and \cite{maggi}). \begin{thm}[{$L^2$} Poincar\'e Inequality] Let $D\subset\mr^n$ be a bounded domain with $C^1$-boundary, and let $R$ be the diameter of $D$, then there is a constant $\delta:=\delta(R)$ such that
+For any Lebesgue measurable function $f$ on an open subset $D\subset\mr^n$ and any $1\leq p\leq \infty$, let $\|f\|_{L^p(D)}$ denote its $L^p$-norm.
+Similar for $\|\cdot\|_{L^p(\partial D)}$ if $D$ has Lipschitz boundary.\\ The following Poincar\'e Inequality is well known.
+Itself and its various modifications are of great interest in partial differential equations and isoperimetry theory (see e.g. \cite{Evans}, \cite{Gilbarg} and \cite{maggi}). \begin{thm}[{$L^2$} Poincar\'e Inequality] Let $D\subset\mr^n$ be a bounded domain with Lispchitz boundary, and let $R$ be the diameter of $D$, then there is a constant $\delta:=\delta(R)>0$ such that